 Encounter the contrast of oriental architecture with the imposing fortress walls that protect the epicentre of the old royal capital’s grid system.
 Dozens of east-facing palace buildings, constructed in ornate Burmese fashion, produce an arresting majesty paired with a sense of dictatorial power.

-Over 3,000 centuries-old temples whose myriad peaks puncture a horizon unparalleled anywhere on earth.
-Each containing unique statues of the Buddha, these mysterious rust-red monuments rear from all sides, as far as the eye can see: home to staggering sunsets and infinite perspectives, our guess is you’ll never want to stop exploring Bagan.
+More than 3,000 centuries-old temples' myriad peaks puncture a horizon unlike any other on earth.
+Each containing unique statues of the Buddha, these mysterious rust-red monuments punctuate the sky from all sides, as far as the eye can see.
+Home to staggering sunsets and infinite perspectives, our guess is you’ll never want to stop exploring Bagan.

 Reminiscent of colonial backwaters, only dragonflies cut through the blissful silence surrounding lakeside retreats.
 Witness the incredible dexterity of traditional fishermen, visit floating markets and villages or trek the surrounding hills – Inle Lake will transport you to a forgotten era of tranquility.